Monday, July 16, 2018

 It might sound crazy to send out March pieces in February, but you'd be surprised how many editors DO NOT work ahead six months or who might have a last-minute space to fill.
 I have received many emails right before an issue goes to press because an editor realized they had room for a piece and I had sent them something recently enough that I was still on the top of their mind.

 Have files of article reprints that you own but have no clue where to start reselling them?
 Have ideas for some fantastic new pieces but no idea who might want them?
-Check out my resource with 600 markets! (use promo code PPBLOG20 for 20% off) You can order "The Mother of All Writing Market Books" here.
+Check out my resource with 600 markets!
+You can order "The Mother of All Writing Market Books" here.

 Check out this article on Writer's Digest called A Step-by-Step Guide to Build Your Author Website